-- the measurement methods are appropriate and consistently applied; - the significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - no subsequent event requires adjustment to the accounting estimates and disclosures included in the financial statements; and - the significant assumptions used in determining fair value measurements are consistent with the Board's planned courses of action.
+- The measurement methods are appropriate and consistently applied; - The significant assumptions used in determining fair value measurements represent our best estimates, are reasonable and have been consistently applied; - No subsequent event requires adjustment to the accounting estimates and disclosures included in the financial statements; and - The significant assumptions used in determining fair value measurements are consistent with the Board's planned courses of action.
 We have no plans or intentions that have not been disclosed to you, which may materially affect the recorded or disclosed fair values of assets or liabilities.

-Significant estimates and measurement uncertainties known to management that are required to be disclosed in accordance with Canadian Institute of Chartered Accountants (CICA) Public Sector Accounting Handbook Section PS 2130, Measurement Uncertainty have been appropriately disclosed.
+Significant estimates and measurement uncertainties known to management that are required to be disclosed in accordance with CPA Canada Public Sector Accounting Handbook Section PS 2130, Measurement Uncertainty, have been appropriately disclosed.